I’m a Boston-based design generalist with an interest in the worlds of accessibility and development, amongst many other things as well.

 Here, I host a blog that I (mainly infrequently) update, my portfolio, and a plethora of ways for you to get in touch with me.

-On the side, I do a bit of consulting work through my design agency, Umeita Design, which specializes in working with small-to-mid sized social justice and not-for-profit organizations to improve the user experience of their digital products and websites.
-When I have time, I like to talk design on my Youtube Channel, The Handoff.
+On the side, I do a bit of consulting work through my design agency, Umeita Design, which focuses on helping small-to-mid sized social justice and not-for-profit organizations improve the user experience of their digital products and websites.
+When I have time, I like to talk shop and share a bit about my life outside of work on my Youtube Channel.